Looking for a theory of faster-than-light particles: Problem of tachyon vacuum instability and its solution

 One can easily obtain the solutions of the equation $\delta H = 0$ directly, but from the pedagogical point of view it is worth to go by a slightly longer path noting that our task to find the variation $\delta H = 0$ coincides now (see 3.2) with the finding the variation $\delta L = 0$, which is just the exercise of finding the (Euler - Lagrange) equation of motion.
 For the scalar field of the Lagrangian (3.1) it is the Klein-Gordon equation with the negative mass-squared term $-m^2 = \mu^2$:

 which has well-known solutions in the form of plane waves $\exp{ \pm i(Et - {\bf px})}$ with the dispersion relation \cite{bds,fein}

 Now we have to require the condition (3.6) to be fulfilled, and this can be easily satisfied by putting $E =0 $ in the obtained solutions, which evidently minimizes the Hamiltonian density in (3.3) to zero value.
-If, for example, one ``pumps" in some way (via interactions) the energy into particular vacuum modes promoting their conversion to real tachyons, the field energy H will be increased correspondingly.
+If, for example, one ``pumps" in some way (via interactions) the energy into particular vacuum modes promoting their conversion to real tachyons (field excitations), the field energy H will be increased correspondingly.

 Then the final result of our exercise of finding the tachyon vacuum state (in the preferred reference frame) can be presented as a superposition of plane waves corresponding to mass-shell, zero-energy tachyons propagating isotropically.
-On the first glance the superposition may appear as the coherent sum of vacuum modes with opposite signs in exponentials,
+On the first glance the superposition may appear as the coherent sum of vacuum modes \footnote{At the moment (before second quantization) we treat the tachyon vacuum as a quasi-classical ground state (while performing second quantization we will deal with the tachyon field excitations mentioned in the previous paragraph).} with opposite signs in exponentials,

 where ${\bf p_0}$ is a vacuum tachyon momentum, $|{\bf p_0}| = \mu$, while a demand of the translational invariance of the vacuum state leads to the inclusion of the vacuum modes with $\exp{i{\bf (p_0 x)}}$ and $\exp{-i{\bf (p_0 x)}}$ in the coherent superposition with the phase shift equal to $\pi$.